JuliaData/DataFramesMeta.jl/docs/src/index.md

 will fail.

-Not all functions in DataFrames.jl allow for multi-column selectors, so detailed knowledge of the underlying functions DataFrames.jl may be required.
+Not all functions in DataFrames.jl allow for multi-column selectors, so detailed knowledge of the underlying functions in DataFrames.jl may be required.
 For example, the call

 ```julia
 subset(df, [:a, :b])